multi-build/multibuild/README.rst

 OS X builds may be targetted either at macOS 10.6+ (dual arch 64 / 32 bit) or macOS 10.9+ (64b only).
 These depend on the corresponding build of python from https://www.python.org/downloads/mac-osx/.
-At the time of writing, 10.9+ / 64 bit builds are supported for python versions 3.6.5 / 2.7.15 and above.
-If you want to build for an older version of python, you'll have to target 10.6+ / dual arch.
+At the time of writing, 10.9+ / 64 bit builds are supported for Python versions 3.6.5 / 2.7.15 and above.
+If you want to build for an older version of Python, you'll have to target 10.6+ / dual arch.

 The ``build_wheel`` function builds the wheel, and the ``install_run`` function installs the wheel and tests it.
 Look in ``common_utils.sh`` for